Hyperbolic models for CAT(0) spaces: Introduction

-In Section \ref{isubsec:hyp_isom}, we have shown that a cocompact CAT(0) space has a rank-one element if and only if some $X_L$ is unbounded.
-It is therefore natural to wonder what can be said in the case where all the spaces $X_L$ are bounded.

-\begin{introthm} Let $X$ be a CAT(0) space admitting a proper cocompact group action.
-If the diameters of the spaces $X_L$ are uniformly bounded, then $X$ is wide, i.e. no asymptotic cone of $X$ has a cut point. \end{introthm}

-In particular, we can obtain conclusions both in the case where some $X_L$ is unbounded, and in the case where the $X_L$ are uniformly bounded.
-This leaves open the situation where the diameters of the $X_L$ diverge.
-We show that this cannot happen.

-\begin{introthm} Let $G$ be a group acting properly cocompactly on a CAT(0) space $X$.
-If there is an integer $L_1$ such that $\diam X_{L_1}>2$ then the Tits boundary of $X$ has diameter at least $\frac{3\pi}{2}$.
-In particular \emph{(}\cite{guralnikswenson:transversal}\emph{)} $G$ has a rank-one isometry, so some $X_{L_2}$ is unbounded. \end{introthm}

 One of the main open problems in CAT(0) geometry is the \emph{rank-rigidity} conjecture \cite{ballmannbuyalo:periodic}, which asks for a CAT(0) version of the celebrated theorem for Hadamard manifolds \cite{ballmannbrineberlein:structure,ballmannbrinspatzier:structure,ballmann:nonpositively,burnsspatzier:manifolds,eberleinheber:differential}.
-Even partial progress on this has been quite hard, leading Behrstock--Dru\c tu to ask the simpler question of whether proper cocompact CAT(0) spaces without rank-one isometries are wide \cite[Q.~6.10]{behrstockdrutu:divergence}.
+Even partial progress on this has been quite hard, leading Behrstock--Dru\c tu to ask the simpler question of whether a proper cocompact CAT(0) space $X$ without rank-one isometries must be wide, i.e. no asymptotic cone of $X$ has a cut point \cite[Q.~6.10]{behrstockdrutu:divergence}.
 We show the following.

-\begin{introcor}[Rank dichotomy] Let $G$ be a group acting properly cocompactly on a CAT(0) space $X$.
-Exactly one of the following holds. \begin{itemize} \item Every $X_L$ has diameter at most two, in which case $G$ is wide. \item Some $X_L$ is unbounded, in which case $G$ has a rank-one element, and if $G$ is not virtually cyclic then it is \emph{acylindrically hyperbolic}. \end{itemize} \end{introcor}
+\begin{introthm}[Rank dichotomy] Let $G$ be a group acting properly cocompactly on a CAT(0) space $X$.
+Exactly one of the following holds. \begin{itemize} \item The curtain model has bounded diameter, in which case $G$ is wide. \item The curtain model is unbounded, in which case $G$ has a rank-one element, and if $G$ is not virtually cyclic then it is acylindrically hyperbolic. \end{itemize} \end{introthm}

 In particular, the above corollary provides a positive answer to the question of Behrstock--Dru\c tu.
-After establishing Corollary \ref{icor:rr}, we were surprised to discover that their question had already been answered by Kent--Ricks \cite[p.1467]{kentricks:asymptotic}.
-However, our proof uses completely different methods, being based on the notions and tools we develop in this paper, including curtains, the hyperbolic models $X_L$, and the characterisations of rank-one isometries via separated curtains (Theorem~\ref{thmi:rank-one_iff_skewers_iff_QI} and Theorem~\ref{ithm:dichotomy}).
+After establishing Theorem~\ref{icor:rr}, we were surprised to discover that their question had already been answered, by Kent--Ricks \cite[p.1467]{kentricks:asymptotic}.
+However, our proof uses completely different methods, being based on the notions and tools we develop in this paper, including curtains, the curtain model $\X$, and the characterisations of rank-one isometries via separated curtains (Theorem~\ref{thmi:rank-one_iff_skewers_iff_QI} and Theorem~\ref{ithm:dichotomy}).

 In the setting of CAT(0) cube complexes, the full rank-rigidity conjecture was proved by Caprace--Sageev \cite{capracesageev:rank}, with the proof relying heavily on the discrete combinatorial structure of hyperplanes.
 More recently, Stadler has established an important part of the conjecture for CAT(0) spaces of rank two \cite{stadler:cat}.